 What are the different types of grow lights?

 Picking the right grow lights for your plants can be tricky since there are many different types.
-The four most popular grow lights are incandescent, fluorescent, LED, and HID.
+The three most popular grow lights are fluorescent, LED, and HID.
+Before I get into those—a quick note on incandescent bulbs.

-However, they aren’t the best choice as a grow light because they give off a lot of heat which can scorch your plants, and they aren’t very energy efficient or long lasting.
+Incandescents are common, inexpensive light bulbs.
+They are historically the typical light bulb you’d use in a lamp.
+Beginning in 2023, these were being actively phased out in the United States because of their inefficiency.
+You’ll still find them places, though.
+They aren’t the best choice for a grow light because they give off a lot of heat which can scorch your plants, and they aren’t very efficient or long lasting.

 Fluorescent light bulbs are typically sold as long tubes or compact fluorescent reflector (CFL), which you might recognize as a spiral bulb.
 Unlike incandescent bulbs, these do not produce a lot of heat so they are safe for your plants.
 The light they emit is also easy on the eyes.